sbgn/sbgn.github.io/pages/openchallenge.md

 ### Timeline

-We will form working groups and distribute tasks in **March 2021**.
+We will form working groups and distribute tasks in **April 2021**.
 Work on the challenge will be conducted in the Spring and Summer of 2021.
 We plan to summarise and present the results of the challenge by **31 August 2021**.

 <!--### Contact
 With questions and suggestions, please contact organisers at [openchallenge@googlegroups.com](mailto:openchallenge@googlegroups.com).-->